Our next Vermont women's retreat is being planned for Summer 2027.

 You’ll receive all retreat details and next steps once everything is confirmed.

-Andrea chiappa & Amy Hartshorn
+Your Guides: Andrea Chiappa and Amy Hartshorn

 Amy Hartshorn has been leading women's restorative retreats for over eleven years — and in that time, she has witnessed what happens when women are finally given permission to stop.